IXPE Detection of Polarized X-rays from Magnetars and Photon Mode Conversion at QED Vacuum Resonance: Discussion

 \section{Discussion}

 We have shown that the observed the x-ray polarization signal from AXP 4U 0142, particularly the 90$^\circ$ swing around 4-5~keV, can be naturally explained by the mode conversion effect associated vacuum resonance in the NS atmosphere.
 In this scenario, the 2-4~keV emission is dominated by the X-mode, while the 5-8~keV emission by the O-mode as a result of the adiabatic mode conversion from the X-mode to the O-mode.
-This would resolve some of the difficulties associated with the alternative interpretations of the X-ray polarization data regarding the physical state of the NS surface and the spin-kick correlation (see Section 1).
+This interpretation of the polarization swing would imply that the NS's kick velocity is aligned with its spin axis, in agreement with the spin-kick correlation observed in other NS systems (see ``Introduction'').